-- Enjoy a tour of your new hometown given by a Drew alumni, local business owner, or one of our neighbors.
+- At this program, you will hear from the Mayor of Madison, Bob Conley, and then enjoy a tour of your new hometown given by your Orientation Leader!
 Lunch is provided free of charge at a Madison restaurant, courtesy of the Downtown Development Commission!

 2:30 – 3:30 PM or 4 PM – 5 PM: SCREAM TheaterTM (Concert Hall, DOYO )

 - SCREAM TheaterTMstands for Students Challenging Realities and Educating Against Myths.
 They are a group consisting of mostly undergraduate students at Rutgers University.
 SCREAM TheaterTM is a peer education improvisational theater group.

 - 4 – 5 PM Performance